pik-copan/pyunicorn/joss/paper.md

 Kroenke and Lena Schmidt.
 Recent development was financially supported by the German Federal Ministry of Education and Research (BMBF) within the scope of the projects GOTHAM (grant no. 01LP1611A) and ROADMAP (grant no. 01LP2002B).
-We are grateful to `pyunicorn`'s original co-developer Jobst Heitzig for his availability for consultation.
+We are grateful to Norbert Marwan and `pyunicorn`'s original co-developer Jobst Heitzig for their availability for consultation.
 Lastly, FK would like to thank Jakob Harteg and Lorenz Sieben for inspiration on scientific software development in `Python`.

 # References